djamelbenr/Improving-Efficiency-and-Generalisability-of-MP/README.md

-# IEG Motion Predictions with Deep Multi Agent Learning (the repo is being updated ...)
+# IEG Motion Predictions with Deep Multi-Agent Learning (Repository is currently being updated...)

 ![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fdjamelbenr%2FImproving_Efficiency_and_Generalisability_of_Motion_Predictions_with_Deep_MultiAgent_Learning%2F&label=VISITORS&countColor=%23263759)

-This work aims to design a data-driven prediction framework for highly Automated Vehicles (AVs) that utilises multiple inputs to prove a multimodal, probabilistic estimate of the future intentions and trajectories of surrounding vehicles in freeway operation.
-Our proposed framework is a deep multi- agent learning-based system designed to effectively capture social interactions (please refer to our recent [paper](https://doi.org/10.1109/TITS.2023.3339640) between vehicles without relying on map information.
-This algorithm achieved a good prediction performance with a lower prediction error in real traffic data at highways.
-Evaluation of the proposed framework using the NGSIM (US-101 and I-80) and HighD datasets shows satisfactory prediction performance for long- term trajectory prediction of multiple surrounding vehicles.
-Additionally, the proposed framework has higher prediction accuracy and generalisability than state-of-the-art approaches.
+This project is focused on developing a data-driven prediction framework for highly automated vehicles (AVs), leveraging multiple inputs to provide a multimodal, probabilistic estimate of the future intentions and trajectories of surrounding vehicles in freeway operations.
+Our proposed framework utilises deep multi-agent learning to effectively capture social interactions between vehicles, without relying on map information.
+Please refer to our recent [publication](https://doi.org/10.1109/TITS.2023.3339640) for more details.
+This algorithm has demonstrated superior prediction performance, with reduced error in real-world traffic data from highways.
+Evaluation using the NGSIM (US-101 and I-80) and HighD datasets indicates strong prediction performance for long-term trajectory forecasting of multiple surrounding vehicles.
+Furthermore, the framework exhibits enhanced prediction accuracy and generalisability compared to state-of-the-art methods.

 [Djamel Eddine Benrachou](https://scholar.google.com/citations?user=0lHe7ycAAAAJ&hl=en)